spacetelescope/jwst/docs/jwst/master_background/description.rst

 need to be :ref:`cal <cal>` products created from individual exposures by the :ref:`calwebb_spec2 <calwebb_spec2>` pipeline.

-There are two main observing scenarios that are supported by this step: nodded point sources and off-source background exposures of extended targets.
+There are two main observing scenarios that are supported by this step: nodded exposures of point sources and off-source background exposures of extended targets.
 A third type of operation is performed for NIRSpec MOS observations that include background slits.
 The details for each mode are explained below.